 Once the lesson is over and you put the source back in the store, complete the use log again.
-Give the date and time, sign it and add any comments (eg if the source was dropped).
-See section 16.3 for a use log templated
+Give the date and time, sign it, and confirm that adequate information was given to the students.
+If appropriate, add any comments to the sheet (eg if the source was dropped).
+See section 16.5 for a use log template.